-- Use a sturdy post, stepladder or adjustable tripod to elevate sprinklers as needed to get good coverage of tall or bushy plants.
+- Use a sturdy post, step ladder or adjustable tripod to elevate sprinklers as needed to get good coverage for tall or bushy plants.

 - Early morning is the best time to water.
 Use a timer to turn on sprinklers before you wake up.

 - Run your sprinkler in one spot for 30 minutes and then turn it off to allow the water to seep into the soil.
 Move sprinklers as needed to water all of your thirsty plants.

 Provide your garden with a deep watering several times a week.
 Try watering in the morning to reduce the chance of mildew and give your plants a chance to refresh before facing the heat of the day, especially with plants that get searing afternoon sun.
 The rule of thumb for gardens and lawns is the same: on average, one inch of water, either from irrigation or rainfall, is what your garden needs.

 Hose timers save water, time and money in your garden.
 Hook one up and manage it manually or even with your phone.
 Learn more about irrigation timers.